 When can you sell fireworks?

-If you have applied to your local authority (and been granted) a storage licence, then you can only sell adult (category F2 and F3) fireworks:
+If you have applied to your local authority (and been granted) a storage licence, then you can only sell adult fireworks during the following time periods:

 - from 15 October to 10 November